-The Proposed Regulations will require minimum language abilities in order to qualify for the FSWC.
-It will also significantly increase the maximum points awarded for fluency in one official language from 16 to 25.
+MINIMUM LANGUAGE PROFICIENCY STANDARDS AND HIGHER POINTS FOR LANGUAGE ABILITY language from 16 to 25.
 Although the Minister of Citizenship, Immigration and Multiculturalism (the "Minister") will publish the language threshold at a later date, it is expected that the threshold will be set at Level 7 of the Canadian Language Benchmark ("CLB") for all four abilities (speaking, listening, reading, and writing); this threshold corresponds to having "adequate intermediate proficiency."